 Standardised methods for sampling, detection and enumeration of moulds including standards for sampling strategies are important for comparative assessment of mould problems indoors.
 Before taking any measurements, a measurement strategy is required.

-The procedure specified in this part of ISO 16000 is based on VDI 4252-2[7], which is widely used for detection and enumeration of fungi in ambient air and was adapted to be suitable also for indoor environments.
+The procedure specified in this part of ISO 16000 is based on VDI 4253-2 [5] and VDI 4300-10 [6].